secretGeek/today-i-learned-staging/writing/50_writing_tools.md

 > Purposeful repetition links the parts.
 >
 > 34. Write from different cinematic angles.
-> Turn your notebook into a “camera.”
+> Turn your notebook into a "camera."
 >
 > 35. Report and write for scenes.
 > Then align them in a meaningful sequence.
 >
 > 36. Mix narrative modes.
-> Combine story forms using the “broken line.”
+> Combine story forms using the "broken line."
 >
-> 37. In short pieces of writing, don’t waste a syllable.
+> 37. In short pieces of writing, don't waste a syllable.
 > Shape shorter works with wit and polish.
 >
 > 38. Prefer archetypes to stereotypes.